Eek it’s almost Christmas! Here’s a dessert for the indecisive among us – it’s both flan and cake. Week 51: Festive Flan Cake.

 The flan part was insanely simple.
 Four ingredients, a bowl and a whisk, and boom you’re done.
 It was three eggs (came one egg short of a whole dozen for this cake, whew), vanilla, evaporated milk and sweetened condensed milk.

 I drizzled in some of the caramel milk (you can see it popping up along the sides of the batter) and spread the cake batter in the bottom of the bundt.

 Then I poured the flan mixture on top.
 You can already see the batter trading places with the flan.
 Time for a sauna trip!

 Not gonna lie, I was a little nervous about turning it out.
 I let it cool overnight in the fridge and carefully ran an offset spatula around the edges (they’re more bendy than butter knives so they get under more of the cake).
 Then I crossed my fingers…

 BOOM.
 It took a lot of coaxing, but it came out in one piece.
 Ideally, you would take the rest of your beautiful homemade caramel and drizzle it over the top as a garnish, but I didn’t want to introduce more liquid to this cake by adding more caramel milk.

 The flan and the cake layers stayed very separate during the bake and actually swapped places!
-The heavier cake ended up on the bottom and the flan floated to the top to fill in the curves of the bundt pan.
+The heavier flan ended up on the bottom and the cake floated to the top to fill in the curves of the bundt pan.